kavya-2021/Mento-Clone/README.md

 ### About-Page
 <img src="https://i.ibb.co/ZNJhGw7/About-Page.png" alt="About-Page" border="0">

 So it was a great experience to us while building this task we have learnt so many new concepts and how to apply tech-tools whatever we have learnt in our current unit.
 The project covers all frontend and backend development up to a certain level.
-We greatly thankful to our instructor *Prabhanjan Padhye* for guiding us which helpled to feel confident and work upon the project to complete within the specified deadlines.
+We are greatly thankful to our instructor *Prabhanjan Padhye* for guiding us which helpled us to feel confident and work upon the project to complete within the specified deadlines.

 ## Available Scripts